- How will the Research Data Centres benefit Canadians?

 - Be granted "Reliability Status" following a security check;

-- Be identified in an agreement under which he/she is granted access to specific confidential information;
+- Be identified in an agreement under which they are granted access to specific confidential information;

 - Take the Oath of Office, as required by section 6 of the Statistics Act;

-- Acknowledge in writing that he/she has read, understood and will comply with the security requirements listed in the appendix of the agreement, relevant Statistics Canada policies as well as this document;
+- Acknowledge in writing that they have read, understood and will comply with the security requirements listed in the appendix of the agreement, relevant Statistics Canada policies as well as this document;

-- Declare in writing that he/she does not have any conflict of interest as described in the Values and Ethics Code for the Public Service.
+- Declare in writing that they do not have any conflict of interest as described in the Values and Ethics Code for the Public Service.

 What information can a deemed employee access?